 The TCSA has worked hard to design and implement a reasonably priced extensive Student Benefits Plan to provide our members with comprehensive coverage and save you money.

 Students may opt-out with alternative coverage by visiting the Benefits Page of this website between September 1 and 30.
 Opt-out direct deposits will be sent out in early November.

 To visit the Benefits Page, click here.

 The TCSA is responsible for the governance of the student transit levy and for liaising with Peterborough Transit to develop the most effective transit schedule for students to get them to and from campus.

 Each TCSA member is entitled to a Transit Pass for each academic year that gives them access to not only the Trent Express transit routes, but also all Peterborough Transit buses, for 13 months.
 The transit fee is billed along with tuition and ancillary fees.
 You can access your digital transit pass by download the smartphone app "ID 123" and entering Trent Univeristy as the institution.

 The year pass comes at a 63% discount compared to buying monthly transit passes.

-Students who are not automatically charged for the Transit Pass have the option to purchase either a twelve, six, or three month pass.
+Students who are not automatically charged for the Transit Pass have the option to purchase either a 3, 6 or 12-month pass.
 These are available at the Card Office in Blackburn Hall.
+10-ride passes and 30-day passes are also available for purchase in the Card Office in Blackburn Hall or in the TCSA office in the Student Centre.

 For more information and news about transit, and schedules, please click here.

 The TCSA Emergency Grocery Assistance Bursary is designed to help students in financial need.
 Monthly grocery bursaries in the form of grocery gift cards are offered on an as-needed basis through an application process.
 To learn more about the program or to receive the application, e-mail firstname.lastname@example.org

 © 2003-2019 Trent Central Student Association (TCSA).
 All rights reserved.